Our animal bites services include Rabies testing and animal bite investigation, as well as disease investigation and reporting.

 If you suspect you or your pet may have been exposed to rabies, you should contact your physician or veterinarian.

-It is the responsibility of a person bitten by an animal, or the parent or guardian of a minor bitten by an animal, to report the bite to a physician and/or the Sullivan County Health Department immediately:
+It is the responsibility of a person bitten by an animal, or the parent or guardian of a minor bitten by an animal, to report the bite to a physician, local law enforcement and/or the Sullivan County Health Department immediately:

 Please have the following information prior to reporting: